top of page

 A. The Assistive Technology Section.
 In the Assistive Technology Section list the device, as a “correctly fitted wearable belt cane”.

-B. Supplementary Aids / Services / Accommodations, specify how and where the device will be used (e.g. classroom, hallways, playground, restroom).
+B. Supplementary Aids / Services / Accommodations, specify how and where the device will be used (e.g. most of the school day: classroom, hallways, playground, restroom, field trips, auditorium, individual and group activities).

 • Include training for the student, teacher(s), aides, and mobility staff.
 Each school district may have different place in the IEP for this goal.
 It is NOT adequate to put training on the device in in the conference notes, which may be suggested.
 Parents can ask where it goes on the IEP.

 • With Annual Goals and Objectives.
 O&M related services goals and objectives are formulated to integrate the wearable belt cane.
-Note that some school districts require SMART Goals where no objectives are included.
-This IFSP and some districts require measurable goals and objectives.
+Note that some school districts require SMART Goals where no objectives are included and some districts require measurable goals and objectives.

 An example of an O&M goal with objectives